wp-plugins/related-articles/readme.txt

 You may configure the apparence, the weights, etc.

+It is also possible to display featured images or first images in articles.

 This plugin is under GPL licence

 = Multisite - Wordpress MU =